-Credits:04.
+Total marks: 100 Credits :04.
+(Internal marks 30 and Theory 70).
 Instruction: 64 hours per semester.

-After studying the course the students will come to know the following

-- 1. Realize the existence of various types of sources for the study - 2.
+- After studying the course the students will come to know the following - 1.
+Realize the existence of various types of sources for the study - 2.
 Understand the colonial impact on Ottoman Empire. - 3.
 Understand the causes for the rise of Western rule in West Asia and fall of native rulers of this region. - Realize the importance nationality and solidarity among various groups of peoples in these region - 5.
 Understand the problems of refugees and minorities of West Asian Region.